Key Dates: employment law changes in the UK

 2027

-According to the “Implementation Roadmap”, Employment Rights Bill measures expected to come into force are: changes to the qualifying period of unfair dismissal; Gender Pay Gap and Menopause Action plans; enhanced dismissal protections for pregnant women and new mothers; guidance on what steps will help determine whether an employer has taken all reasonable steps to prevent sexual harassment; changes to the collective consultation threshold for collective redundancies; changes to flexible working; changes to bereavement leave; ending zero hours contracts and applying same measures to agency workers; and the regulation of umbrella companies.
+According to the updated timeline, for implementation of new rights under the ERA 2025, measures expected to come into force are: Gender Pay Gap and Menopause Action plans; enhanced dismissal protections for pregnant women and new mothers; guidance on what steps will help determine whether an employer has taken all reasonable steps to prevent sexual harassment; changes to the collective consultation threshold for collective redundancies; changes to flexible working; changes to bereavement leave; ending zero hours contracts and applying same measures to agency workers; the regulation of umbrella companies and a new industrial relations framework.
+In a bite size series of videos, our employment team unpacks the key reforms under the Employment Rights Act 2025, with practical takeaways to help you prioritise and prepare.
+You can watch and subscribe to these here.

 January 2027